JASchilz/RoverMUD/README.md

 Anyone interested in helping the codebase move to an ORM may contact me.
 I believe it would be best to hold off on adding new features until that move has been completed.

 With that in mind, feel free to open pull requests or issues.
 [GitHub](https://github.com/JASchilz/RoverMUD/) is the canonical location of this project.
+Here's the general sequence of events for code contribution:

+1. Open an issue in the [issue tracker](https://github.com/JASchilz/RoverMUD/issues/).
+2. In any order:
+  * Submit a pull request with a **failing** test that demonstrates the issue/feature.
+  * Get acknowledgement/concurrence.
+3. Revise your pull request to pass the test in (2).
+Include documentation, if appropriate.

 License